pierrebelin/universign/README.md

 If you need help to implements this service on your website, feel free to contact me at : contact@pierrebelin.fr

+This library is highly inspired by this one which is no longer maintain : https://github.com/globalis-ms/universign-service

 ## How to use

 You can copy-paste the following code and it will automatically connect you to your universign account.